brb3/brb3.org/content/post/2023-11-14-podcasting-and-cryptocurrency.md

 ```

 This can be generated automatically by the site's software (like [Hugo](https://gohugo.io/) does for
+[this site](/index.xml) -- ok, that's an Atom feed, but we're talking about RSS and they serve the same purpose, bear
-[this site](/index.xml)) and easily consumed by an application that can parse XML.
-The entire article contents can be
+with me here) and easily consumed by an application that can parse XML.
+The entire article contents can be included, or
-included, or just a description (like you see here).
-Additionally, and this is where the magic for podcasts happen, a
+just a description (like you see here).
+Additionally, and this is where the magic for podcasts happen, a _media_ file
-_media_ file can be included with an `<enclosure>` tag.
+can be included with an `<enclosure>` tag.

 Through this mechanism, just a simple XML file, a user's power on the Web is greatly increased by an RSS Reader (RIP
 Google Reader).
 No longer does a user need to check 10 sites every morning for new content, or scour through Reddit